agardnerIT/killercoda_tutorials/keptn-e2e-0.18.1/step3.md

 Perhaps an artifact is allowed to go into production if it passes the evaluation but manual approval is required if the quality evaluation is a warning or a failure.

-In the next step, Cloud Automation will introduce "guard rails" in this process.
-The `helloservice` application will be monitored and releases will be programatically approved / declined based on a quality signature defined by you and calculated by Cloud Automation.
+In the next step, keptn will introduce "guard rails" in this process.
+The `helloservice` application will be monitored and releases will be programatically approved / declined based on a quality signature defined by you and calculated by keptn.